frankpf/gridless-boilerplate/README.md

 Some of the core principles of Gridless:

+### DBY (Don't Bore Yourself) approach

+Gridless takes the boring parts of making websites and webapps out.
+It comes packed with everything you're tired of doing in every new project: [CSS normalization](http://necolas.github.com/normalize.css/), [beautiful typography](http://www.informationarchitects.jp/en/100e2r/), a well-organized folder structure, [IE bugfixes](http://mathiasbynens.be/notes/safe-css-hacks) and other nice tricks.

-### RESPONSIVE
+### Progressive responsiveness

-Gridless uses [responsive web design](http://www.alistapart.com/articles/responsive-web-design) to serve each user a design that responds to the size of their browser window.
-This means Gridless will work anywhere: old feature phones, smartphones, laptops, netbooks, desktops etc.
+Gridless uses [mobile first](http://www.lukew.com/ff/entry.asp?933) [responsive web design](http://www.alistapart.com/articles/responsive-web-design) to adapt itself to the device's width.
+This means it'll work anywhere: old feature phones, newer smartphones, tablets, notebooks and bigger desktops.
+IE6/7/8 don't support media queries, so we use [Respond.js](https://github.com/scottjehl/Respond/) to polyfill that.

-Gridless encourages and uses progressive enhancement.
-Its media queries are mobile first, which means they start from mobile and go building up to desktop sizes.

-### SIMPLE
+### Agnostic starting point

 Gridless is extremely simple and straightforward.

-It isn't littered with with non-semantic classes or pre-made grid systems ( hence the name 'Gridless').
+It doesn't comes with any predefined grid systems ([and here's why you shouldn't even be using them](#)) or non-semantic classes.
+Gridless is meant to be a starting point, which should be edited, tweaked and overwritten to suit each project's design requirements.

+### Well documented

+What's a good library without good documentation?
+Gridless has [awesome documentation](http://gridless.io/docs/) so if you're going mad trying to understand something, just [check it out](http://gridless.io/docs/).

 MAIN FEATURES
 -------------